sbidoul/runboat/README.md

   value;
 - a deployment starts with 0 replicas and is created with a `runboat/init-status=todo` label, as well as a `runboat/cleanup` finalizer;
-- the intialization job has a `runboat/job-kind=initialize` label;
+- the intialization job and pods have a `runboat/job-kind=initialize` label;
-- the cleanup job has a `runboat/job-kind=cleanup` label.
+- the cleanup job and pods have a `runboat/job-kind=cleanup` label.
 - the following annotations are set on deployments:

   - `runboat/repo`: the repository in owner/repo format;